-15. The Government believes that these negotiations, which offer a comprehensive and open agenda including all significant items which the various negotiating teams consider relevant, meet that need for reassurance.
-The Government repeats its commitment that it will use its influence in the appropriate strands to ensure that all items on the comprehensive agenda are fully addressed in the negotiating process and will, for its part, do so with a view to overcoming any obstacles which may arise.

-16. It is against the background of reassurance having been provided that a meaningful and inclusive process of negotiation is genuinely on offer, that the International Body's compromise proposal on decommissioning needs to be considered.
+- 15. The Government believes that these negotiations, which offer a comprehensive agenda under which it is open to the various negotiating teams to raise any issue they consider relevant, meet that need for reassurance.
+The Government repeats its commitment that it will use its influence in the appropriate strands to ensure that all items on the comprehensive agenda are fully addressed in the negotiating process and will, for its part, do so with a view to overcoming any obstacles which may arise. - 16.
+It is against the background of reassurance having been provided that a meaningful and inclusive process of negotiation is genuinely on offer, that the International Body's compromise proposal on decommissioning needs to be considered.
 Paragraphs 34 and 35 of the Report state: